Deed of change of name: Hong Kong

 In Hong Kong, a deed poll of change of name needs to be signed in the presence of a Hong Kong solicitor and submitted to one of the Registration of Persons Offices together with the relevant forms for a name change to be approved.
 There are very few restrictions on name changes, including that the new name cannot exceed six Chinese characters or 60 English characters.
 Like in the United Kingdom, a deed poll used to change a child's name needs to be signed by everyone with parental responsibility for the child.

 History

-In re Parrott, Cox v Parrott [1946] Ch 183, Mr Justice Vaisey stated that he did not believe that a deed poll could be used to change a person's Christian name if given in a baptismal ceremony - that could be done only by an act of Parliament.
+In re Parrott, Cox v Parrott [1946] Ch 183, Justice Harry Vaisey stated that he did not believe that a deed poll could be used to change a person's Christian name if given in a baptismal ceremony - that could be done only by an act of Parliament.
 Deeds that change a person's first name can be registered by the applicant in the Enrolment Books of the Senior Courts of England and Wales, which is located within the Royal Courts of Justice on Strand, London, and they are usually endorsed "Notwithstanding the decision of Mr Justice Vaisey in re Parrott, Cox v Parrott, the applicant wishes the enrolment to proceed".